exercism/python/concepts/dict-methods/about.md

 ```

-Swapping keys and values reliably in a dictionary takes a little more work, but can be efferently accomplished via a loop using `dict.items()`.
-However, if values are not unique, extra checks are required.
+Swapping keys and values reliably in a dictionary takes a little more work, but can be accomplished via a loop using `dict.items()`.
+But if the values stored in the `dict` are not unique, extra checks are required.
 Both methods assume that `dict` keys and values are _hashable_.

 ```python